TALKING THERAPY' - self referral

 At Relate, we have extensive experience in counselling LGBT individuals and couples, so you can rest assured you'll find a counsellor to meet your needs.

-Lots of people have an idea of what relationship counselling is and think that you only need counselling when things get really bad.
-But we're here whenever you need us, no matter what situation you face in your relationship.
+We're here whenever you need us, no matter what situation you face in your relationship.
 Even if your problems seem trivial, we can help.

 Whether you’re worried about money or practical issues, have questions about treatment, or just want someone to listen, call us on 0808 808 0000, Monday to Friday, 9am – 8pm.